uberspark/uberxmhf/tee-cred/trunk/doc/design.md

           actually communicate with a remote server.
 _tee-cred-pal_ : A pal that protects the credentials.
 It provides basically
           a key-value store.
 It requires audit-tokens for most commands.

+# Misc Notes

+## Command string vs Audit string

+2010-06-08: actually, let's have the pal generate the command string and return it to the program.
+This avoids all the complexities and pitfalls of having the PAL try to parse an untrusted human-readable command string.
+Instead, think of this as an *audit string*; the program gives the PAL a command it would like to execute, and the PAL returns a string that the program must prove is audited before the PAL will execute the command.

+## Reentrancy

+2010-06-08: let's make the PAL reentrant.
+Instead of storing the audit-nonce, audit-string, time, etc., let's seal it for ourselves and make the calling program give it back to us when it wants to execute the command. we'll need the pcr-at-origin feature in seal to validate this data.
+XXX - nope, won't work.
+This would allow unlimited replay of a command within the audit-time-threshold.
+Let's just store the state inside the PAL instead.
+It can be non-reentrant for now.
+Later we can have the PAL store the state for several outstanding requests.

+## Human-readable vs compact command\audit strings

+In terms of efficiency, it might make more sense for the string sent to the audit-server to be in a "binary" format.
+Since the audit server is trusted, we can trust it to faithfully convert the binary format to a human-readable format.

+The down-side to this design is that the audit-server must then understand the binary format.
+I would prefer to keep the audit-server as generic as possible, so that it can support other pals using this auditable-command model without having to know anything about each one.

+We *could* have the audit server just return the opaque binary blob when audit logs are requested, and use local processing to convert it to human-readable format.
+This is a bit of a pain though, since you wouldn't be able to access the logs from just any machine.